Part-time & Graduate Enrollment Services

 The master of science degree in manufacturing leadership is designed for experienced professionals moving to mid- and senior-level positions in manufacturing and service organizations.
 The program integrates business and engineering courses, delivering them in a part-time format where students continue to work while taking classes in the evenings or online.

-Manufacturing leadership is a highly focused program developed jointly by the E. Philip Saunders College of Business and the Kate Gleason College of Engineering.
+Manufacturing leadership is a highly focused program developed jointly by Saunders College of Business and the Kate Gleason College of Engineering.
 Particular emphasis is placed on supply chain management, global manufacturing and operations, lean thinking, leadership, and decision making.
 A capstone project, oriented to the solution of a manufacturing or services management problem or process improvement initiative, enables students to apply new skills and capabilities to the solution of a pressing real-world problem, with significant financial benefit to sponsors.